dkorobtsov/plinter/README.md

 ```

 ##Credits
-This library was initially forked from
+This library was heavily inspired and initially forked from
 [LoggingInterceptor for Android](https://github.com/ihsanbal/LoggingInterceptor) by [Ihsan Bal](https://github.com/ihsanbal)
 and completely rewritten by [Dmitri Korobtsov](https://github.com/dkorobtsov) to
 provide more flexibility and support for native Java loggers.
 Support for OkHttp2 and Apache clients introduced by [Andrew Zakordonets](https://github.com/azakordonets).